Dasharo/docs/docs/dasharo-menu-docs/overview.md

 ![](/images/menus/boot_manager.jpeg){ class="center" }

-On the bottom of the windows there are instruction how to move and select entries.
+On the bottom of the window there are instructions for moving and selecting entries.